UtrechtUniversity/yoda/docs/design/python_plugin.md

   OUTPUT ruleExecOut
   ```
   Note that global_vars is only available to python functions defined in core.py, not to functions imported by core.py.
-- ordinary python functions which are not called by iRODS or externally, but only by other python code, accept arguments normally and can return a value:
+- Ordinary python functions which are not called by iRODS or externally, but only by other python code, accept arguments normally and can return a value:
   ```
   def concat(str1, str2):
       return str1 + str2